EXCLUSIVE-Sanctioned N.Korea shipping firm still active, renamed ships -UN panel

 The U.N.
 Security Council's Panel of Experts on North Korea, which monitors implementation of sanctions on Pyongyang, also said in the 76-page report that North Korea "continued to defy Security Council resolutions by persisting with its nuclear and ballistic missile programs."

-North Korea is under United Nations sanctions because of its nuclear tests and missile launches.
-In addition to arms, Pyongyang is banned from importing and exporting nuclear and missile technology and is not allowed to import luxury goods.
+North Korea is under United Nations sanctions due to its nuclear tests and missile launches.
+In addition to an arms embargo, Pyongyang is banned from importing and exporting nuclear and missile technology and is not allowed to import luxury goods.

-The experts' report also said the sanctions have not curbed food or humanitarian aid to the impoverished hermit state, but it recommended that the U.N. spell out which items for such use are exempt.

-The council last July blacklisted shipping company Ocean Maritime Management Company (OMM) for arranging an illegal shipment on the Chong Chon Gang ship, which was seized in Panama and found to be carrying arms, including two MiG-21 jet fighters, hidden under thousands of tonnes of Cuban sugar.
+The council last July blacklisted the shipping firm Ocean Maritime Management Company (OMM) for arranging an illegal shipment on the Chong Chon Gang ship, which was seized in Panama and found to be carrying arms, including two MiG-21 jet fighters, hidden under thousands of tonnes of Cuban sugar.

-The report said OMM worked with individuals and entities based in countries such as Brazil, China, Egypt, Greece, Japan, Malaysia, Peru, Russia, Singapore and Thailand.
+The report said OMM worked with individuals and entities based in countries like Brazil, China, Egypt, Greece, Japan, Malaysia, Peru, Russia, Singapore and Thailand.

-The panel recommended that the council's sanctions committee blacklist 34 OMM entities (shell companies), including Chongchongang Shipping Co, Amnokgang Shipping and Biryugang Shipping.
-It also recommended sanctioning OMM Vice President Choe Chol Ho, Chongchongang Shipping President Kim Ryong Chol and three Chongchongang directors.
+The panel recommended that the council's sanctions committee blacklist 34 OMM entities (shell companies), including Chongchongang Shipping Co, Amnokgang Shipping, Biryugang Shipping and others.
+It also recommended sanctioning OMM vice president Choe Chol Ho, Chongchongang Shipping president Kim Ryong Chol and three Chongchongang directors.

-It said that North Korean diplomats, officials and trade representatives played key roles in illegal weapons and missile deals.
+It noted that North Korean diplomats, officials and trade representatives played key roles in illegal weapons and missile deals.
 They often were involved in illegal funds transfers.

 The panel also said North Korean intelligence agents aided the movement of money believed to be linked to weapons transactions.